 For 250 years, the old Davenport farm was known for its hospitality.
 In 1900 the local post office was in the farmhouse, school teachers lodged there, and Mrs. Davenport hosted pot luck suppers on Sundays.

-In 1977, Jean-Claude van Itallie’s renowned Tibetan Buddhist teacher, Chogyam Trungpa, Rinpoche, retreated to Jean-Claude's farm in Western Massachusetts to write his renowned Shambala teachings.
-When asked by Jean-Claude, Trungpa renamed the farm, "Shantigar," which means "peaceful home."
-Jean-Claude turned Shantigar into a not-for-profit foundation.
+In 1977, Jean-Claude invited his Tibetan Buddhist teacher, Chogyam Trungpa, Rinpoche, to retreated at his farm in Western Massachusetts to write his renowned Shambala teachings.
+Trungpa renamed the farm, "Shantigar," which means "Peaceful Home."
+Jean-Claude subsequently turned Shantigar into a not-for-profit foundation.

-Shantigar is devoted to the practices of meditation, theater of sacred intent, and engagement with nature--and discovering where these practices meet.
+The Shantigar Foundation is devoted to the practices of meditation, theater of sacred intent, and engagement with nature—and discovering where these practices meet.